Abhishek Kapoor’s next titled 'Sharaabi'

 Producer Bhushan Kumar said, “Over the years, Abhishek Kapoor has come to be synonymous with strong content and well-crafted films all of which have spelled success at the box office.
 T-Series looks forward to backing his vision and presenting audiences with a wholesome entertainer.”

+ALSO READ: 'Kedarnath' made to bring healing, not blasphemy, says Abhishek Kapoor

-Talking about the film, Abhishek said, “Bhushanji and I have been talking of collaborating for quite some time now.
+Abhishek shared, “Bhushanji and I have been talking of collaborating for quite some time now.
 We wanted it to be special.
-Sharaabi is the right concoction of comedy, drama and music to build this association.”
+Sharaabi will be the right concoction of comedy, drama and music to build this association.”

-Speaking about the casting of Sharaabi, Pragya Kapoor, who heads Guy In The Sky Pictures, said, “We are currently in talks for the casting but it’s too soon to talk about it.”